nmandery/conference-notes/2016-06-23-geopython_2016/developmentseed-powertools-for-satelite-imagery.md

 -----

 https://github.com/sat-utils
-Oganisation dedicated to satelite tools
+Oganisation dedicated to satelite tools - keep an eye on this.

 https://github.com/sat-utils/landsat8-util
 Command line utility for searching, downloading, and processing Landsat-8 data